-According to psychologists, games are means of personal enjoyment and bring about changes in lives.
+Like in anywhere else in the world, the games in Iran have been means of personal enjoyment and bring about changes in lives.
 The need to play games in people comes from their need to consume extra energy inside them.

 Games are also considered social needs internalizing social behaviors and attitudes that institutionalize law and order in players and teach them the essential skills.